Grifano/FM__Interactive-rating-component/README.md

-# Frontend Mentor - Pod request access landing page solution
+# Frontend Mentor - Interactive rating component

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.